hiralshah7/shah_hiral_portfolio/README.md

 # Media Designer Portfolio

 This portfolio website was created using HTML, CSS, JavaScript, a database and PHP.
 It is designed to showcase my work.

+## To Visit This Or Installation:
+-Click Here: www.hiralshahh.com
+- Or Clone the repo to your local device and Use MAMP/WAMP to run this Project.

 ## Features

 The website contains the following features: